 - For any other Clerks-related services, please send an email to the Clerks Department at firstname.lastname@example.org

-- Sign Permits are still being accepted, but must be made online at www.king.ca or by email - for questions please contact By-law Enforcement at 905-833-4002 or email@example.com
+- Sign Permits are still being accepted online at www.king.ca or by email - for questions please contact By-law Enforcement at 905-833-4002 or email@example.com.

-- The Vaughan Animal Shelter located at 70 Tigi Court, will be closed to the public, reopening April 6, 2020 at its regularly scheduled time.
+- The Vaughan Animal Shelter located at 70 Tigi Court, will remain closed to the public until further notice.